Stream-ljw/new-review-way-of-C-srcs/dependencies/pycparser_master/tests/README.txt

-Run 'python -m unittest discover' from the root pycparser directory
+Run 'python tests/all_tests.py' from the root pycparser directory